bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-christian-decker-onion-routing-deep-dive.md

 ephemeral key inside of the onion and then basically, when Richard gets your onion, he will be instructed to switch out the ephemeral key with the one that was transported in the onion itself, and then this all works.
 But otherwise it's kind of hard.
 I mean, it's actually cryptographically proven that you can't really meet up in the middle, otherwise you'd have broken some cryptographic assumption.
-I think that's most of the onion stuff?